 The facility is 6-bedded and fully HEPA filtered.
-Dr. Neeraj Sidharthan leads the Blood and Marrow Transplantation Team which includes Dr. Raghuveer Prabhu and Dr. Manoj Unni as the other two faculty.
+Dr. Neeraj Sidharthan leads the Blood and Marrow Transplantation Team.
 The Unit has full time nursing staff, duty doctors, Medical Social Worker/Counsellor.

 A stem cell transplant or a blood or marrow transplant, is the infusion of healthy stem cells into the body to replace damaged or diseased stem cells.